Raiders' Layton makes successful return to vaulting

-COAL CENTER — Waynesburg Central’s Andrew Layton made a successful return to the vaulting pit Wednesday in the Section 6-AA Championships hosted by California.
+COAL CENTER — Waynesburg Central’s Andrew Layton made a successful return to the vaulting pit on April 26 in the Section 6-AA Championships hosted by California.

 Layton had missed the outdoor season with a foot injury until he was cleared on Monday for competition.